-1-14 College Court is part of an old Victorian mansion house constructed around 1900 which has 5 separate common areas used for access.
+15-28 College Court is part of an old Victorian mansion house constructed around 1900 which has 5 separate common areas used for access.
 Construction of the building used traditional methods and materials (brick, stone, timber, mortar, plaster and concrete) There are sash windows to the flats and common areas with a mix of flat and pitched tiled roofs.

-The property consists of 14 flats over 7 floors, 2 flats per floor where flats have direct access to an external emergency escape stair and to a refuse chute from the flat's private balconies to the rear or side of the building.
-The refuse chutes discharge into bins at ground floor level which is housed in a bin store area where there is a working shut off the plate to the foot of the chute.
+The property consists of 14 flats over 7 floors, 2 flats per floor with a refuge room and chute on every other floor, flats have direct access to an external emergency escape stair to the rear of the building.
+The refuse chutes discharge into bins at ground floor level which is housed in a bin store area where there is a working shut off plate to the foot of the chute.
 The building has a secure entrance with a drop key override for fire service access.
 In addition, there is a Property Information Box (PIB) where the appropriate people have access.
 There are no lifts installed in the building.
 The main entrance door is fitted with a fob access door control system with an integrated intercom linked to the flats, this system can be overridden by using the drop lift key.
 The electrical service cupboard is located at the basement level.
+There are two main entrances to this common area, one predominately for flats 15 and 16 at basement level and the other for flats 17-28.
+Both areas are open to each other and join at basement level.